Large deviations in the many-body localization transition: The case of the random-field XXZ chain: Details of the numerical simulations

 \section{Details of the numerical simulations}

 The task at hand reduces to calculate the $0f$ elements for the resolvent matrix for the energy $\overline E$ in the middle of the spectrum.
 We have approximated this average energy by $\overline{ E} = \frac{\rm Tr {\mathcal H}}{\mathcal N}$.
 The initial conditions denoted by '$0$' are selected by choosing basis states with energy close to $\overline{ E}$.
 Numerically, we do this by selecting the states $\ket 0$ following where $\eta$ has been chosen to be $\eta = 64$ for intermediate and large sizes $L \geq 14$, and $\eta = 32$ for the smallest ones, $L \leq 12$.
 As seen in Eq. (\ref{eq:Resolvent}), we could invert the whole matrix $\overline{ E} \mathbb{I} - \mathcal H$ and extract the entries of interest i.e. the portion of columns '$0$' associated to the chosen initial conditions.
 However, inverting the full matrix of size $\mathcal N \times \mathcal N$ is computationally expensive.
 Instead, we directly compute portion of interest by solving the linear system: where $\delta_{| 0 \rangle}$ is a vector of zeros except for the entry corresponding to the chosen initial condition $| 0 \rangle$, which is set to one.
 This linear system is solved using the MUMPS~\cite{Amestoy2001-db, Amestoy2006-ni} or Pardiso~\cite{Schenk2004-pt} libraries, in their Julia interfaces \texttt{MUMPS.jl} and \texttt{Pardiso.jl}, respectively.
 We have performed these calculations in both spin and Anderson bases.
-The number of initial conditions $N_0$, as well as the number of samples $N_S$ of the disordered fields $h_i$ is given in the table below.
+The number of initial conditions, $N_0$, and the number of samples, $N_S$, of the disordered fields $h_i$ are given in Tables \ref{tab:spin} and \ref{tab:anderson} for the spin and Anderson bases, respectively.
 They are presented as a function of the system-size $L$.
 The total number of samples, $N_{\rm total} = N_S \times N_{0}$, over which the average $\mathbb{E}[\cdots]$ is computed, is also shown—approximately—in the last column.
 In certain cases—particularly for $\Delta = 1$ in the spin basis—we increased the number of samples where it was deemed necessary.

 Moreover, for system sizes that are not divisible by four (e.g., $L = 14,\, 18,\, 22$), there are no basis states that exactly satisfy the equator conditions, i.e., $q^{S,A} = 0$.
 Consequently, we perform an interpolation by averaging $\mathcal{T}_0$—and its logarithm, $\ln \mathcal{T}_0$—between the values computed using the nearest states to the equator.
 These target states correspond to basis states with overlaps we select these two sets of target states, and average the quantities of interest between them.
 This procedure yields a consistent estimate of $\mathcal{T}_0$ (and $\ln \mathcal{T}_0$) at the equator for system sizes where exact equatorial states are not available.